olhapanchyshyna/OlhaPanchyshyna/README.md

 ## I am a beginner in Front End Development.
 I've been studying html & css for a year now, js for 7 months.
 I like to develop and improve my skills

-- 💪 I like to write code
+- 💻 I like to write code
-- 🎉 I like to develop all kinds of mechanisms
+- 🌷 I like working with visuals and seeing what i create
-- 🥅 I am constantly learning new things
+- 🎓 I am constantly learning new things
-- ⚡️
+- 🌏 i like to travel
-- 🤹🏽
+- 🐾 i love animals

 ### 🧰 Languages and Tools: